-Along the coast of the Turkish Riviera there are a number of sights within the ancient Pamphylian landscape.
+Along the coast of the Turkish Riviera there are several sights within the ancient Pamphylian landscape.
 This region on the central south coast of Anatolia stretches from Antalya to the Taurus Mountains.

 One of these sights is the ancient theater of Aspendos.